 It follows, then, that the best way to maximize our output in a WFH environment is to better know our personalities – and those of our dispersed colleagues.

-An efficient (and intriguing) way to manage this personality wrangling is via the tried-and-tested Myers-Briggs Type Indicator (MBTI).
-Generally regarded as one of the most accurate personality tests out there, the MBTI is widely applied within the business world, with 89 of the Fortune 100 companies utilising it.
+An efficient (and intriguing) way to manage this personality wrangling is via the Myers-Briggs Type Indicator (MBTI).
+The MBTI is widely applied within the business world, with 89 of the Fortune 100 companies utilising it.

 “The MBTI is deceptively simple, but it’s also an extremely useful way to see how team members are inherently different, and how you can work together more successfully,” says occupational psychologist John Hackston, Head of Thought Leadership at the Myers-Briggs Company.
 “It’s a means to boost productivity in people, increasing their engagement and making them generally happier in their work.”